Skip to main content

 dtoverlay=fly-tft-v2

-• The default screen displays in landscape orientation at 90 degrees.
-If you need to rotate the screen, use the following configurations:
+• The default screen orientation is 90 degrees landscape.
+If you need to rotate the screen, use the configuration below

 dtoverlay=fly-tft-v2,r90 # Same as default orientation, landscape